 The famous philosopher Foucault has enriched us with his ideas on various topics and an important one among them is his concept of governmentality.
 He discussed this topic of governmentality or government rationality through a series of lectures.

-Foucault looked deep into the way a government functioned, its activities and how the activities are carried on, such as who can govern and who are governed, or what governing is.
+Foucault looked deep into the way a government functioned, its activities, and how the activities are carried on, such as who can govern and who is governed, or what governing is.
 This system of thinking about the art of government is what is called the rationality of government.

 Foucault sought to understand modern societies through the ‘techniques of power’ that would observe and understand individual behaviors within the realm of the social and economic institute, prisons, etc.).
 This technique, he believed, was not just limited to small institutions, but could be applied to bigger spheres, such as entire societies.